Cuniculture: Present day (2000–present)

 The growth of homesteaders and smallholders has led to the rise of visibility of rabbit raisers in geographic areas where they have not been previously present.
 This has led to zoning conflicts over the regulation of butchering and waste management.
 Conflicts have also arisen with House Rabbit Society organizations as well as ethical vegetarians and vegans concerning the use of rabbits as meat and fur animals rather than as pets.
-Conversely, many homesteaders cite concern with animal welfare in intensive farming of beef, pork and poultry as a significant factor in choosing to raise rabbits for meat.

-In August 2022, an animal rights campaign group in the UK called "Shut Down T&S Rabbits" succeeded in closing down a network of rabbit meat and fur farms across the East Midlands region.

-The specific future direction of cuniculture is unclear, but does not appear to be in danger of disappearing in any particular part of the world.
-The variety of applications, as well as the versatile utility of the species, appears sufficient to keep rabbit raising a going concern in one aspect or another around the planet.

 Aspects of rabbit production

 Meat rabbits

 Rabbits have been raised for meat production in a variety of settings around the world.
 Smallholder or backyard operations remain common in many countries, while large-scale commercial operations are centered in Europe and Asia.
 For the smaller enterprise, multiple local rabbit breeds may be easier to use.